NDZL/-blog-SSM-FOR-ADMINISTRATORS/README.md

-## Zebra Updates for Foreground Services (FGS) and Direct Boot

-Zebra Technologies doesn't stop at SSM – the guide also covers updates for Foreground Services and Direct Boot in Android 13.

-- **FGS Task Manager:** Zebra's features for FGS Task Manager, preventing users from pulling down the notification bar and supporting developers with UI configuration.

-- **Direct Boot Impact on Developers:** Exploring the additional security improvements in Android 13, such as the move from Full Disk Encryption (FDE) to File-based Encryption (FBE) filesystems, and the impact on developers.

-## Introducing the Zebra File Browser App

-In response to evolving storage strategies, Zebra has released a fully-featured File Browser app for Android 13.
-The app provides easy access to Zebra folders, allowing users to navigate settings, documents, and other directories seamlessly.
-The guide explains how to access this app and highlights the importance of reviewing app storage strategies in light of these advancements.

 ## Conclusion

 As the digital landscape continues to evolve, Zebra Technologies remains at the forefront, driving innovation in storage solutions with Android 13.
 Whether you're a developer seeking enhanced security features or a staging designer streamlining workflows, the adoption of Secure Storage Manager and associated tools promises increased efficiency and functionality.
 Embrace the future of enterprise technology with Zebra Technologies.